microsoft/InnerEye-DeepLearning/docs/move_model.md

 - Environment: The Azure ML environment used to train the model.
 This contains the docker image with all the dependencies that were used for training

-If you want to export a model from one Workspace to another you can use.
-This script does not use settings.yml:
+If you want to export a model from one Workspace to another you can use the following command to download and upload a model from an AzureML workspace.
+This script does not use settings.yml, it uses interactive authentication, and the workspace specified in the parameters.
+The model will be written to the path in --path parameter with two folders one for the `MODEL` and one for the `ENVIRONMENT` files.

 - Export to
   disk: `python InnerEye/Scripts/move_model.py -a download --path ./ --workspace_name "<name>" --resource_group "<name>" --subscription_id "<sub_id>" --model_id "name:version"`